enioka-Haute-Couture/enioka_scan/docs/api/camera.md

 For most users, this is the class they will interact with if they need to interact with the Camera hardware and not just the [`Scanner` instance](scanner.md#the-scanner-interface).

-:::{method} setPreviewRatioMode(int mode) -> void
+:::{method} setPreviewRatioMode(AspectRatioMode mode) -> void

 Change the preview aspect ratio mode of the camera.
 This change will not take effect until the next view refresh.
 You can force a refresh by pausing and resuming the camera.

-:param int mode: The mode to use for filling the camera preview.
+:param AspectRatioMode mode: The mode to use for filling the camera preview.
 Can be one of the following values:
-    - `0`: `fillWithCrop` (default): The preview will be scaled to fit the picture, cropping the sides if needed.
+    - `0`: `fillWithCrop`: The preview will be scaled to fit the picture, cropping the sides if needed.
 The aspect ratio of the preview will be kept.
     - `1`: `fillWithBlackBars`: The preview will be scaled to fit the picture, with black bars on the sides if needed.
 The aspect ratio of the preview will be kept.
     - `2`: `fillWithStretch`: The preview will fill the available space, by squashing or stretching the preview if needed.
 The aspect ratio of the preview can be altered.